galaxyproject/training-material/README.md

 ## Acknowledgment and Funding

-We would like to thank all contributors, especially those mentioned in the [Contributors list](https://training.galaxyproject.org/training-material/hall-of-fame), the Galaxy community for their constant support, and our funding partners listed in [the GTN](https://training.galaxyproject.org/#acknowledgment-and-funding)
+We would like to thank all contributors, especially those mentioned in the [Contributors list](https://training.galaxyproject.org/training-material/hall-of-fame), the Galaxy community for their constant support, and our funding partners listed in [the Galaxy Training Network (GTN)](https://training.galaxyproject.org/#acknowledgment-and-funding)